yukikoirlyn/yukikoirlyn.github.io/index.md

 Welcome!
 My name is Yukiko Irliyani.

-I am a Data Engineer and Data Science Enthusiast, just finished a Lead Data Engineer contract for [Xeratic](https://www.linkedin.com/company/xeratic/mycompany/) and currently residing in Bellevue, across the lake from Seattle.
-An alumna of [Urban Science + Progress, New York University](https://twitter.com/NYU_CUSP)
+I am a Data Engineer and Data Science Enthusiast, just finished a Lead Data Engineer contract for [Xeratic](https://www.linkedin.com/company/xeratic/mycompany/) and currently residing in East Java.
+I studied at [Biomedical Engineering, Mahidol University](https://www.facebook.com/bmemahidol)

 I love playing with data and visualization, especially when it comes to data for greater good.
 Besides data analytics, sometimes I do web design and digital illustrations.
 You can see my portofolio [here](/portofolio/), my resume on [LinkedIn](https://www.linkedin.com/in/nmonarizqa), or my other writings on [Medium](https://medium.com/@nmonarizqa).